On the additive image of 0th persistent homology: Transferring Set -realizability

-A \emph{tree quiver} is a quiver $Q$ for which the underlying undirected graph is a tree in the graph theoretic sense.
-Note that the Dynkin and extended Dynkin quivers are tree quivers. \begin{corollary} Let \( Q \) be a tree quiver with a single sink $s$.
-Then there are only finitely many additively \( \mathbf{set} \)-realizable representations of \( Q \). \end{corollary}
+A \emph{tree quiver} is a quiver $Q$ for which the underlying undirected graph is a tree in the graph theoretic sense. \begin{corollary} Let \( Q \) be a tree quiver with a single sink $s$.
+Then there are only finitely many additively \( \Set \)-realizable representations of \( Q \). \end{corollary}

 \begin{proof} This follows from Theorem~\ref{thm.add_terminal} by induction.
 Note that \( Q \setminus \{ s \} \) is a disjoint union of smaller tree quivers each having a unique sink. \end{proof}

 A version of this corollary giving an explicit classification of indecomposables has been obtained independently in \cite{bindua2024decomposing}.